qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

 --------------------------------

 Note that the :class:`.DynamicsBackend` internally performs just-in-time compilation automatically when configured to use JAX.
+See the :ref:`User Guide entry on using JAX with Dynamics <how-to use jax>` for more information.

 .. jupyter-execute::
     :hide-code: